United States Immigration and Customs Enforcement: Description

+ICE agents on the roof of the Broadview ICE Facility in Illinois watch over a protest against mass deportation during Operation Midway Blitz, September 2025.

-A federal law enforcement agency under the Department of Homeland Security, ICE's stated mission is to "[p]rotect America through criminal investigations and enforcing immigration laws to preserve national security and public safety".
+A federal law enforcement agency under the Department of Homeland Security, ICE's stated mission is "[p]rotecting America through criminal investigations and enforcing immigration laws to preserve national security and public safety".
 ICE enforces more than 400 federal statutes, focusing on customs violations, immigration enforcement, terrorism prevention, and trafficking.